 We advise you to use the Wall Of Traders Smart Trading Terminal which is much simpler and much more powerful than the one of Binance Futures.
 And it is 100% free.

 Why use the Wall Of Traders Trading Terminal to trade on Binance Futures?
-Creating an account and transferring funds to Binance Futures Open a Binance Futures account Differences between USDT-Ⓜ Futures and COIN-Ⓜ Futures Transfer funds from Binance Spot to Binance Futures Creating an API key on Binance Futures Placing a Trade on Binance Futures First steps Leverage Liquidation Cross and isolated margins Examples of cross and isolated margins
+Creating an account and transferring funds to Binance Futures Open a Binance Futures account Differences between USDT-Ⓜ Futures and COIN-Ⓜ Futures Transfer funds from Binance Spot to Binance Futures Creating an API key on Binance Futures Placing a Trade on Binance Futures First steps Minimums and Fees Leverage Liquidation Cross and isolated margins Examples of cross and isolated margins

 Why use the Wall Of Traders Trading Terminal to trade on Binance Futures?